 As the author and comedian Josh Billings once said, the only thing on earth that loves you more than you love yourself is a dog!
 There are many reasons this creature is held to be man’s best friend, well-known to those who already own them.
 They are dependable, devoted, loving, loyal, and, typically, adorable.
 Who wouldn’t want a best friend with these kinds of qualities?

-The universal love of dogs is older than the pyramids, table games of Baccarat, and maybe even the wheel, and recent research has shown them to much more than our long-suffering pals.
+The universal love of dogs is older than the pyramids and recent research has shown them to much more than our long-suffering pals.
 There is hard evidence that proves that the physical benefits of living with a canine companion are many.
 There is enhanced cardiovascular health, decreased blood pressure, lower cholesterol and increased physical activity, and that’s not all.

 Dogs Lead Us Back to Nature

 Dog owners need to walk their pets and some do so more than once or twice a day.
 They are a powerful motivator for us to get back into natural environments like beaches, parks, and woods.